Lok Ma Chau Control Point: History

-Lok Ma Chau Control Point was the third road crossing built between Hong Kong and China, after Man Kam To and Sha Tau Kok.
+Lok Ma Chau Control Point was the third road crossing built between Hong Kong and Guangdong, after Man Kam To and Sha Tau Kok.
 It was built as part of the New Territories Circular Road project, and was intended to relieve the congested Man Kam To Control Point.
 Construction began in December 1985.
 Customs, police, and other buildings were designed by the Architectural Services Department.
 The new crossing opened on 29 December 1989, initially only using the Eastern Bridge, providing two lanes.
 The Western Bridge was opened to traffic on 18 October 1991, adding two more lanes.

 In October 1993, Governor Chris Patten announced a plan to open the crossing on a 24-hour basis.
 This was strongly supported by the territory's business community, but criticised by villagers due to increased noise and dust pollution.
 Overnight border crossing was introduced on 4 November 1994 (i.e. after 3 November 1994).
 The control point began providing 24-hour passenger clearance from 27 January 2003 (i.e. after 26 January 2003).

 Construction of a new four-lane bridge, directly to the east of the existing two bridges, was proposed by the government in early 2003 to meet increasing traffic demand.
 Construction began in November 2003 and was completed in December 2004.
 The new bridge opened to traffic in January 2005.

+Due to the COVID-19 pandemic, the Lok Ma Chau Control Point was closed between February 4, 2020 until February 6, 2023.